Gentle Martial Art Provides Relief from Arthritic Pain

 - Pain that lasts more than 2 hours after you exercise or gets worse at night

-- Significant increase in your join swelling or
+- Significant increase in your joint swelling or

 Dana Kantrowitz is a contributing writer for the UMiami Health News blog.